oktaytuncay/Kubernetes/kubernetes.md

 % helm install [release-name] [chart-name]
 ```

-When this command is run, the Helm Chart Package is downloaded from the repository, extracted and, installed locally.
+When this command is run, the Helm Chart Package is downloaded from the repository, extracted, and, installed locally.
 For each installation of a chart is called a release, and each release has a release name.

 Other useful helm commands can be found below.